PoulinConsulting/assignment-operator/assignment-operator.md

 ```
 target, target, target, ... =
 ```
-Having more than one target in a target list lets you *unpack* data like so
+A target list lets you *unpack* data like so

 ```
 x, y, z = 1, 2, 3
 ```

-It's important to realize that
+Remember that
 ```
 1, 2, 3
 ```
-actually creates a *tuple*.
-This lead us to  the next point.
+creates a *tuple*.
+This leads us to the next point.

 ## Iterable objects